 The afore-mentioned customs promote peaceful coexistence, which Christians and Muslims alike should support.

 There wouldn't be a religious crisis if everyone throughout the world, Muslims included, and Nigerians in particular, internalised these beliefs.
-The majority of the crisis, if not all of it, was caused by ignorance.
-Today's society has a tendency to act carelessly and disregard all of the previous teachings.
+Most of the crisis, if not all of it, was caused by ignorance.
+Today's society tends to act carelessly and disregard all of the previous teachings.
 Recent religious turmoil has been reported in, for instance, the Egyptian capital city of Dahkah, the Plateau state of Nigeria's Jos, and other locations.

 As was already said, the religious problem in Nigeria is mostly the result of a lack of commitment to the principles of any religion, as all holy texts, including the Bible and the Quran, advocate for peaceful coexistence of people.
 "Fight for the sake of those that fight against you, but do not attack them first," the Quran explicitly says in chapter 2:190.
 Allah detests those who take offence.

 The Quran is full of teachings in which, no doubt, a guidance to those who are pious, who fear Allah and very much abstain from all manner of sing and evil deeds which Allah has forbidden, and performance of good deeds which He has ordained.
 In our view, several crises occurred in some parts of Nigeria from the initial stage as tribal and later turned to religious crisis.
-But the question is, were all these actually religious crisis?
+But the question is, were all these actually religious crises?
 If they were, were the forerunners of these crises ignorant of such teaching of the glorious Quran and The Holy Bible?
 One may likely say that such crises were not religious as such... and that the sponsors did it on personal interest, but the youths used as instruments were ignorant of what they were doing because they did not understand the teachings of their religion.

+Aside from the above mentioned, scholars identified different dimensions where religions crisis finds its way to Nigeria societies.
+Some of these are as follows:

+Historical and political factors: The lingering effects of colonial divide-and-rule policies, coupled with political manipulation of religious differences for personal gain, are identified as root causes by scholars like Iyayi (2023) The colonial legacy of "divide and rule" policies, coupled with political manipulation of religious differences for personal gain, are often cited as root causes of religious tension (Onwudiwe, 2010).

+Socioeconomic inequalities: Poverty, unemployment, and lack of access to resources can exacerbate existing religious divisions, leading to competition and conflict (Jega, 2009; Ukiwo, 2012).
+Research by Jega (2023) suggests that poverty, unemployment, and unequal resource distribution exacerbate religious tensions, leading to competition and conflict.

+Religious extremism and intolerance: The rise of fundamentalist groups and intolerance towards other faiths contributes to a climate of fear and suspicion, fueling violence and hostility, as argued by Ibrahim (2023).
+The rise of fundamentalist groups and intolerance towards other faiths contribute to a climate of fear and suspicion, fueling violence and hostility (Ostien, 2001).

+Poor governance and inadequate conflict resolution mechanisms: Weak institutions, corruption, and a lack of effective conflict resolution mechanisms create an environment where grievances go unaddressed and tensions escalate (Okello, 2012).
+Agbu (2022) highlight the role of weak institutions, corruption, and a lack of effective conflict resolution mechanisms in creating an environment where grievances go unaddressed and tensions escalate.